andrewbutterfield/rtems-docs/eng/fv/promela-index.rst

 Modelling RTEMS with Promela
 ============================

-Here we present how we have used Promela/SPIN to generate tests for various RTEMS APIs.
+This is a guide on how to use Promela/SPIN to generate tests for RTEMS APIs.

 .. toctree::